monniii/My-talks/Null/EDR Internals - Understanding the data, gaps and limitations/techniques.md

-Here are some example commands you can run to trigger the audit rules you set up.
-Since you are not using a specific user ID in your rules, these commands are general and will work regardless of the user executing them.
+Here are some example commands we can run to trigger the audit rules you set up.
+Since we are not using a specific user ID in your rules, these commands are general and will work regardless of the user executing them.

 ---